lancachenet/steamcache/USAGE.md

 # WARNING: DEPRECATED CONTAINER

-The steamcache/steamcache container is no longer recommended for use as it is no longer under active development.
-The steamcache team highly recommends using our [steamcache/monolithic](https://www.github.com/steamcache/monolithic) container instead as it offers drastic performance and speed improvements over the old steamcache method.
+The lancachenet/steamcache container is no longer recommended for use as it is no longer under active development.
+The lancachenet team highly recommends using our [lancachenet/monolithic](https://www.github.com/lancachenet/monolithic) container instead as it offers drastic performance and speed improvements over the old steamcache method.

 # Steam Cache Docker Container